 A major part of the growth seen from Cronos Group has to do with an investment made by American tobacco company Altria.
 The maker of Marlboro, Parliament, and Virginia Slims cigarettes saw value in the cannabis industry early and saw Cronos Group as one of the best marijuana stocks on the market.

-So, in late 2018, Altria invested $1.8 billion into Cronos Group, bolstering what has become one of the most impressive balance sheets in the cannabis industry.
+In late 2018, Altria invested $1.8 billion into Cronos Group, bolstering what has become one of the most impressive balance sheets in the cannabis industry.
 This may be surprising, considering that Cronos only generates between $300 and $400 million in revenue per year.
 So, what did Altria find interesting enough about the company to make a $1.8 billion investment in a comparatively small marijuana company?

 Cronos Group is one of the key cannabis growers in Canada, helping to support the country’s booming cannabis business.
 However, that’s just one part of the company’s work.
 The company is also actively involved in penetrating other markets around the world.
 The biggest of these markets is the United States, and tapping into this market has the potential to lead to skyrocketing valuations.

-At the moment, there are only eight states in the U.S. that have not decriminalized or legalized cannabis in some way.
+At the moment, there are only six states in the U.S. that have not decriminalized or legalized cannabis in some way.
 Although marijuana is still illegal on the federal level, the push from state to state to decriminalize or legalize the plant suggests that federal legalization of adult-use cannabis will come down the line sooner rather than later.

-Cronos Group is uniquely positioned to capitalize on the legalization of cannabis in the U.S. Given the company’s success in the Canadian market, similar success in the United States market would drive far higher revenues on account of the much larger size of the U.S. economy.
+Cronos Group is uniquely positioned to capitalize on the potential legalization of cannabis in the U.S. Given the company’s success in the Canadian market, similar success in the United States market would drive far higher revenues on account of the much larger size of the U.S. economy.

 All Cronos would need to take the U.S. market by storm is a strong partner that can guide the company through the unique regulatory environment in the region.
 So, the Altria investment in Cronos Group turned out to be a match made in heaven.